 The 225kV offshore cable will include two lengths of 33.5km three-core cable with a hybrid armouring solution.
 It will also feature a fibre optic element, which will facilitate remote monitoring of the cable link and data transmission between the offshore wind farm and the land base.
 The onshore power export cable will comprise 93km of 225kV single-core cable.

 The wind farm will witness the installation and commissioning of 90km of 66kV alternating current (AC) high-voltage connection cabling and three cross-linked polyethene (XLPE) insulation hubs for the submarine connection cabling systems.
-It will be connected to the grid via a 225kV submarine link and a 225kV land link.
+It will be connected to the grid onshore via two export cables, a 225kV submarine link and a 225kV land link.

-The optimum orientation of the wind turbines for the highest possible energy yield was determined using laser imaging detection and ranging (LIDAR) system.
-Offshore operations, beginning in 2021, will include the installation of pin piles and offshore substation, using offshore installation vessel Aeolus.
-A second vessel will join the works in 2022 for the installation of 62 jacket foundations of steel lattice structure.
+The optimum orientation of the wind turbines for the highest possible energy yield was determined using a laser imaging detection and ranging (LIDAR) system.
+Offshore operations will include the installation of pin piles and offshore substation, using offshore installation vessel Aeolus.
+A second vessel will join the works in 2022 for the installation of 62 jacket foundations of the steel lattice structure.

 The major components of the turbines will be manufactured at Siemens Gamesa’s proposed offshore wind turbine factory in Le Havre, France.